XYZboom/psi-reference-extractor/docs/ReferenceSourceTypes.md

 }
 ```

-# Create
+## Create

-Reference whose source at an expression that create an object.
+Reference whose source located at an expression that create an object.

-## Code Samples
+### Code Samples

 #### Kotlin create Kotlin class